descope-sample-apps/flask-react-sample-app/README.md

 # Flask + Descope Authentication (and a little bit of React)

-Using the Python framework Flask + React.js + Descope Python SDK to add and manage basic authentication.
+Using the Python framework Flask + React.js + Descope Python SDK to add and manage basic authentication, tenants, and roles!

 <br>